oddbird/css-sandbox/src/overflow/explainer.md

 the current active state -
 providing a way to style the active marker.

-#### Next / previous buttons

-Many 'carousel' components offer next and previous buttons.
-These could be declared explicitly in HTML, or constructed as interactive pseudo-elements (e.g. `::next`/`::previous`).
-The behavior of these could be defined in many ways:

-- Defined by Javascript handlers.
-  The amount to scroll can be calculated, rely on [css-scroll-snap-1 6.2](https://www.w3.org/TR/css-scroll-snap-1/#choosing) to choose the next snap point from a directional scroll (e.g. `scrollBy({left: 1})`), or use the proposed `scrollTo({left: 'snap-next'})` [explainer](https://github.com/argyleink/ScrollSnapExplainers/tree/main/js-scrollToOptions_Snap-Additions).
-- Defined via page anchors (e.g. `<a href="#page2">`).
-  This requires the author to create next / previous links for every page, which are only visible on that page, and to explicitly paginate their content independent of screen size.
-- Implicit, by using new pseudo-elements or attributes (e.g. `<button type="next">`).

 ### Per-item markers & tabs

 In more tab-like cases,